 Alphabet-owned Sidewalk Labs, the Google parent’s company focused on smart city technologies, will build a “mixed-use, complete community in Toronto on its eastern waterfront, with the aim of building a livable space from the ground up using innovations in construction techniques, self-driving, climate friendly energy systems and more to build a community that’s affordable and accessible with a focus on connected tech.

-At Capital, we are fascinated by how cities work.
+I'm fascinated by how cities work.
 The way people get from point A to point B. The way they connect with each other.
 The way they eat, work, exercise, and shop.

 New York City is an old city.
 It was built for a bygone era.
 Everything needs to be rebuilt — infrastructure, communications, transportation, housing — and fast.
 Technology should inform this process.
 Make New York City the IoT City — connected everything.